slyisdreaming/gdextension-cmake-template/README.md

 You can debug GDExtension with the released version of Godot or with the custom build.
 The latter helps trace bugs directly into the engine.

+The routine is also a bit different whether you want to debug the tools code or the game code.
+Godot runs the game code in a separate process so you need to attach the debugger to that process.

 ### DEBUG WITH THE RELEASED VERSION OF GODOT

 1. Open `.vs/launch.vs.json` file and replace `C:\\Development\\Godot\\Godot_v4.2.1-stable_win64_console.exe` with your path.
-3. Open the project folder in Visual Studio.
+2. Open the project folder in Visual Studio.
-4. Select configuration `x64 Debug`.
+3. Select the configuration `x64 Debug`.
-5. Let Visual Studio configure the project.
+4. Let Visual Studio configure the project.
-6. Select the Startup Item `TemplateName (Godot 4.2)`.
+5. Select the Startup Item `TemplateName (Godot 4.2)`.

+**TO DEBUG TOOLS**

-7. Start Debugging (F5).
+6. Start Debugging (F5).

 If everything worked correctly, the editor should automatically open the demo project.

+**TO DEBUG GAME**

+6. Start Without Debugging (Ctrl+F5).
+The editor should open the demo project.
-9. Play the Project in Godot (F5).
+7. Play the Project in Godot (F5).

-Godot starts a separate process when running a game in the editor so you need to attach to that process from Visual Studio.

 8. Return to Visual Studio and select `Debug > Attach to Process (Ctrl + Alt + P)`.
 9. Select the process `Godot_v4.2.1-stable_win64.exe`, the first one, and press the Attach button.

 ### DEBUG WITH THE CUSTOM BUILD

 1. Open the project folder in Visual Studio.
-2. Select configuration `x64 Debug`.
+2. Select the configuration `x64 Debug`.
 3. Let Visual Studio configure the project.
 4. Select the Startup Item `TemplateName (Custom 4.2)`.

+**TO DEBUG TOOLS**

 5. Start Debugging (F5).

 If everything worked correctly, the editor should automatically open the demo project.

+**TO DEBUG GAME**

+5. Start Without Debugging (Ctrl+F5).
+The editor should open the demo project.
 6. Play the Project in Godot (F5).

-Godot starts a separate process when running a game from the editor so you need to attach to that process from Visual Studio.

 7. Return to Visual Studio and select `Debug > Attach to Process (Ctrl + Alt + P)`.
 8. Select the process `Godot_v4.2.1-stable_win64.exe`, the first one, and press the Attach button.